How to prepare for private pilot checkride?

-Airman certification standards have everything a check pilot will possibly ask you to do on your practical exam on checkride.
-This book helps with oral exams, too but not entirely.
+Airman certification standards have everything a check pilot may ask you to do on your practical exam on checkride.
+This book helps with oral exams, too, but not entirely.

 You can get ACS PDF online.
 But I recommend getting a hard copy.

 Thoroughly studying ACS will give you an idea of what tasks to expect from your examiner on your checkride.
-You probably know most things if you have come this far in your private pilot training.
+If you have come this far in your private pilot training, you probably know most things.

 However, use this book to reference what you know and which things you need to revise.
 Revising a subject will boost your confidence and help you become a proficient pilot.

 The DPE does not expect a private pilot to learn more than what is necessary.

 The ACS refers to standard private pilot risk management, safety, and maneuver skills.
 Things you learn from your ACS will help you in oral and practical exams.

 Use ACS to verify what you missed during the flight training.
 If you see something unfamiliar, discuss it with your flight instructor and ask him to explain it.